GDQuest/website/content/docs/guidelines/best-practices/godot-gdscript/_index.md

 	var target_position: Vector2 = transform_inv.xform(viewport_position.round())
 ```

-Here's a comment that explains why a seemingly strange line of code is necessary so another developer doesn't remove it accidentally:
+In the following example, the comment explains why a seemingly strange line of code is necessary.
+This ensures another developer doesn't remove it accidentally:

 ```gdscript
 extends BattlerAI